This section describes, in alphabetical order, commands available with this operating system.

 Commands for communicating with other systems.

-Commands specific to the SunOS system.
+Commands specific to SunOS.

-Section 1M in this manual for system maintenance commands.
+Section 1M for system maintenance commands.

-Section 4 of this manual for information on file formats.
+Section 4 for information on file formats.

 Unless otherwise noted, commands described in the SYNOPSIS section of a manual page accept options and other arguments according to the following syntax and should be interpreted as explained below.